ATD 1-LAW

 Constitution is respected and upheld.

-TRUE OF FALSE.
+TRUE or FALSE.
 An arbitration award may be reviewed by the court if the arbitrator was biased or there was fraud in the process

 True